 - 2.5.a.
-The program director must possess current certification in the specialty for which they are the program director by the American Board of Orthopaedic Surgery (ABOS) or by the American Osteopathic Board of Orthopaedic Surgery (AOBOS), or specialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.5.a.1.
-The Review Committee for Orthopaedic Surgery accepts only ABOS and AOBOS certification for the program director. ^(Core) - 2.5.b.
-The program director must demonstrate ongoing clinical activity. ^(Core)
+The program director must possess current certification in the specialty for which they are the program director by the American Board of Emergency Medicine (ABEM) or by the American Osteopathic Board of Emergency Medicine (AOBEM), or specialty qualifications that are acceptable to the Review Committee. - 2.5.a.1.
+The Review Committee for Emergency Medicine will only consider ABEM ABMS and AOBEM AOA board certification as acceptable program director certification qualifications. ^(Core) - 2.5.b.
+The program director must demonstrate ongoing clinical activity.
+(Core)